 Learning communities have become a priority within the American higher education system to ensure that students have the opportunities to develop these critical skills during some of the most formative years of their lives.

 This concept is not new.
 The residential learning college began centuries ago at Oxford and Cambridge universities in England, and Yale and Harvard later adopted it in the 20th century.
 Today the residential learning concept takes many different forms on campuses across the country.
 SigEp shares the same academic philosophy as these great institutions, as each of our brothers commits to working diligently toward his college diploma.

 Fostering a living-learning environment, fashioned after the residential learning concept, is one of the most critical ways Sigma Phi Epsilon can provide a meaningful experience to our brothers.
-Below are some of the initiatives that SigEp supports to instill this environment at the chapter level.
+Currently accredited SigEp Learning Communities are below.

 SigEp’s Residential Learning Community (RLC) program was established in 2000 as a guide for chapters to create a more powerful living-learning environment.
 The RLC concept expands upon traditional residential college models and recent research within higher education.
 Students in living-learning communities have higher overall grades, are more engaged in on-campus activities, and are more likely to spend their time outside of the classroom developing the life skills they need to succeed after graduation.
 SigEp must offer these experiences to our brothers, so we can deliver a membership experience of value, which promotes personal growth.